swfoster44/templ-nvim/README.md

     })
 ```

+#### Globals
 >The globals section contains the options that determine how templ will operate.
 >
 >* **template_dir:** The default is the root of the neovim config folder. templ
 >has no preference on where it is located.
 >
 >* **var_marker:** This is the string that identifies variables in the .templ
 >file that will be replaced.
 Variable names should be bracketed by the marker.
->For example, @name@ will be replaced by the value >in vars['name'].
+>For example, @name@ will be replaced by the value in vars['name'].

 >The vars section contains all the variables available to a template file.
->names can use alphanumeric characters and the _.
+>Names can use alphanumeric characters and the _.
 Values can be a string or a
 >function that returns a string.